So you love flowers and dream of starting your own floristry business, but just don’t know where you’ll get the capital to buy a premises?

 Here’s a quick look at some of the most prominent:

-With the rise of big corporations and franchise, small scale florists that were once a standard fixture in every suburb, CBD and small town have battled to survive.
+With the rise of big corporations and franchise, small scale florists that were once a standard fixture in every suburb and small town have battled to survive.
 However, they are not completely extinct – some still exist in the original form mentioned above, while others have evolved into more chic and modern versions of their former selves.

 Taking a hint from the massive popularity of food trucks, mobile florists are becoming a growing trend.
 You may find a flower truck parked on the side a busy pedestrian thoroughfare or a kitted-out van at your local farmer’s market.